 2. Check lists

 Now I love a good list, and I love crossing things off my list.
 As such, my work “to do” list is always written in a book, by hand.
 However for everything else I use Google Keep.
 Shopping lists, lists of gift ideas, lists of things I need to get done over the course of a day.
-Google Keep allows me to create these as check lists so I can tick each thing off as I’m done with it – these are then crossed out moved a separate section at the bottom of the note where they can be deleted or reinstated if necessary.
+Google Keep allows me to create these as check lists so I can tick each thing off as I’m done with it – these are then crossed out, moved to a separate section at the bottom of the note where they can be deleted or reinstated if necessary.
 This is especially handy for an ongoing shopping list as those regular items can be moved back up again when you need them.
-(It’s worth mentioning that if a list gets too long – and I mean really long) it can take a little while to load so, for a rolling list like our grocery list, we will clear out the checked items occasionally.)
+(It’s worth mentioning that if a list gets too long – and I mean really long) it can take a little while to load so, for a rolling list like our shared grocery list, we will clear out the checked items occasionally.)

 3. Shared notes

 You can add someone else as a contributor to a note or a list meaning that not only can they see what’s on the list but they can edit it too.
 This is a game changer when it comes to grocery shopping.
 Dave and I have an ongoing shared list which we just add to as the need arises, one of us notices we need toilet roll and adds it to the list.
-Whoever is going to the shop next has a ready list of what we need – especially handy if Dave is popping into Morrison on his way home from work.
+Whoever is going to the shop next has a ready list of what we need – especially handy if Dave is popping into Morrisons on his way home from work.
 I love that you don’t have to share everything with each other, just invite specific people to contribute to specific lists as you see fit.
-(Dave is less keen on this when I add him to lists of things which need doing around the house!)
+(Dave is understandably less keen on this feature when I add him to lists of things which need doing around the house!)

 4. Pinned notes